NAME, DOMICILE, LEMMA AND DOCTRINE

 - One copy to the Committee on Official Directory

 - One copy to the Director General concerned.

 - One copy to the Secretary General

 c.
-The election of Officers of the Regional Committee shall take place within the first two weeks of the month of December every three (3) years and their election shall be made known to all Provincial Committees under the Regional Committee.
+The election of Officers of the District Committee shall take place within the first two weeks of the month of December every three (3) years and their election shall be made known to all Area Committees under the District Committee.
 The results shall be sent to the same officials or offices noted above under Section (a) of this article.

 d.
 The Committee of the Official Directory shall compile the results of all the above-mentioned elections and shall print the Directory within a specified month of every year to be determined and with the approval of the Board of the Directors General.